Knowing the foods that can help you poop is a great help to relieve constipation.

 Constipation can affect anyone both children and adults.
 It is a problem of the digestive system manifested by difficulty in expelling feces.
 This condition happens when the colon absorbs too much water from the food taken.

-There are several factors that cause constipation such as the age, medications and physical inactivity.
-Constipation can be resolve by changing lifestyle and eating habit.
-Some foods that are the culprits why you suffer from constipation.
+Several factors cause constipation such as age, diet, lack of exercise, certain medications, and underlying medical conditions.
+Constipation can be resolved by changing lifestyle and eating habits.
+Some foods are the culprits why you suffer from constipation.

 According to the Institute of Medicine, the recommended fiber intake of men below 50 years of age is 38 grams a day.
 While women below 50 years old should consume 25 grams of fiber everyday.
 The fiber requirements of adults 50 years old and above is lower, 21 grams for women and 30 grams for men, as the food consumption in this age group decreases.

-Aside from drinking more water, there are several foods that can help to soften the feces, thus makes defecation a lot easier and effortless.
+Aside from drinking more water, several foods can help to soften the feces, thus making defecation a lot easier and effortless.

 - Aloe vera juice